Eating Concerns in Early Pregnancy

 - Heartburn

-Listen to your body.
+- Listen to your body.
 Do what works best for you.

-- Take Vitamin B6 25 mg 3 times each day.
+- Take vitamin B6 25 mg, 3 times each day.

-- You can get 25 mg and 50 mg doses.
+- This medicine comes in 25 mg and 50 mg doses.
 Buy the 25 mg dose.

 - It can be taken with vitamin B6.